 Dubois writes: “In many districts Negroes were afraid to build decent homes or dress well, or own their own carriages, bicycles or automobiles, because of possible retaliation on the part of the whites.”
 In some regions all the teachers were dismissed, partially replaced by Southerners, in some regions the schoolhouses were burned down when Reconstruction ended.

 How was the black man able to survive the Jim Crow and Redemption eras?
-Dubois answers in this history in 1935: “Had it not been for the Negro school and college, the Negro would, to all intents and purposes, have been driven back into slavery.
+Dubois writes: “Had it not been for the Negro school and college, the Negro would, to all intents and purposes, have been driven back into slavery.
 His economic foothold in land and capital was too slight in ten years of turmoil to effect any defense or stability.
 His Reconstruction leadership had come from Negroes educated in the North, and white politicians, capitalists and philanthropic teachers.
 The counter-revolution of 1876 (Redemption era) drove most of these, save the teachers, away.
 But already, through establishing public schools and private colleges, and by organizing the Negro church, the Negro had acquired enough leadership and knowledge to thwart the worst designs of the new slave drivers.
 They avoided the mistake of trying to meet force by force.
 They bent to the storm of beating, lynching and murder, and kept their souls in spite of public and private insult of every description; they built an inner culture which the world recognizes in spite of the fact that it is still half-strangled and inarticulate.”

 WEB Dubois, Black Reconstruction (New York: The Free Press, 1935, 1962, 1998), pp. 32, 41.